Individual Counseling Services

 - Talking to loved ones who don’t understand the disease of addiction or who think addiction is your fault.

-Though group therapy is confidential, it’s common for members of a group therapy session to discuss therapy outside of therapy, especially in the context of inpatient rehab.
+Though group therapy is confidential, it’s common for members of a group therapy session to discuss therapy outside of therapy, especially in the context of addiction rehab.

 – Jordan C.